raleel/mythras-srd/0005_Combat.md

 **Sunder** : The attacker may use a suitable weapon, such as an axe, to damage the armor or natural protection of an opponent.
 Any weapon damage, after reductions for parrying or magic, is applied against the armor Point value of the protection.
 Surplus damage over its Armor Points is then used to reduce the Armor Point value of that armor(ed) location – ripping straps, bursting rings, creasing plates, or tearing away the hide, scales, or chitin of monsters.
 If any damage remains after the protection has been reduced to zero AP, it carries over onto the Hit Points of the location struck.
 For firearms, Sunder would be suitable for energy-based firearms designed to destroy ablative armors or more exotic concepts like gravity wave guns.

 **Trip**** Opponent**: The character attempts to overbalance or throw his opponent to the ground.
 The opponent must make an Opposed Roll of his Brawn, Evade, or Acrobatics against the character's original roll.
 If the target Fails, they fall prone.
 Quadruped opponents (or creatures with even more legs) may substitute their Athletics skill for Evade and treat the roll as one Difficulty Grade easier.
-For firearms, assuming the firearm actually shootsshoots ammunition with mass, there is no reason that this effect couldn't be used when shooting at the legs of an opponent, even if no damage penetrates any worn protection.
+For firearms, assuming the firearm shoots ammunition with mass, there is no reason that this effect couldn't be used when shooting at the legs of an opponent, even if no damage penetrates any worn protection.

 **Weapon Malfunction:** Attacker Fumbles, Firearms Only.
 The attacker's firearm malfunctions in such a way that it is rendered useless until time can be spent field stripping and cleaning it.